hectorproko/Quartz/content/Intellipaat/Assignments/AWS/AWS DevOps/Assignment3/Assignment 3 – CodePipeline_AWS DevOps_AWS Weekday BC = 2301080808.md

     - For the source stage, I select "AWS CodeCommit" as the source provider.
     - I select my repository named "php page" and choose the "main" branch.
     - For change detection, I choose the "AWS CodePipeline" option so it periodically checks for changes.
-    - I set the output artifact format to "CodePipeline default" as it fits my needs.![[Pasted image 20231020164021.png]]
+    - I set the output artifact format to "CodePipeline default" as it fits my needs.<br>![[Pasted image 20231020164021.png]]

 3. **I Set Up the Source Stage**:
     - I select 'AWS CodeCommit' as the source provider.